stonier/vci/README.md

 # Dev Notes

-## Setup

-Run in a virtual env wrapper via:
+For testing and development, run in a virtual env wrapper via:

 ```
 source setup.bash
 ```

-## Details

-Would have been nice just to extend vcs' command line just like catkin tools has been designed, but it hasn't been designed with entry points.
-Instead the vci tool here is just configured to 'work nicely with' the vcs command.